alessandrasomma28/madsf/README.md

 - `classes/`: contains simulation and multi-agent logic.
 - `config/`: contains `.json` files to configurate parameters and scenarios.
 - `constants/`: contains paths for better readability.
-- `data/`: contains all input data for the simulator.
+- `data/`: contains all raw input data for the digital shadow.
 - `doc/`: contains additional documentation of the project.
 It also contains the list of the days with no traffic data available from [SFMTA](https://data.sfgov.org/Transportation/SFMTA-Transit-Vehicle-Location-History-2021-/9722-grnf/data_preview).
 - `experiments/`: contains the notebooks and the results of the experiments.
 - `libraries/`: contains all the utility functions to generate input and output of the simulation.
-- `sumoenv/`: contains the folder with input and output files, the SF net file, and the `sumocfg` file, which is automatically generated in *main.py*.
+- `sumoenv/`: contains the folders with input and output files, the SF net file, and the template for the `sumocfg` file, which is automatically generated for each execution in *main.py*.

 ## How-to-run instructions